Scotland with autistic children

 Northern Scotland:

-Seeing environments in advance can significantly reduce anxiety for autistic children (to be honest, I spend a lot of time myself visually preparing for every destination we visit too).
+Seeing environments in advance can significantly reduce anxiety for autistic children.
+I also spend a lot of time visually preparing for destinations myself — it makes a huge difference.

 If your child uses visual communication, preparation can make a huge difference.